Just because you're getting older doesn't mean that you can't keep up with technology...

 The tablet uses a modified version of Android which automatically sorts content by type -- such as games, apps, TV shows, and books -- making the tablet simple to operate if you're new to tablets or want something basic but effective.

 While the tablet won't top the charts in term of power or design, its large format, reliable performance, and easy-to-use software make it ideal for seniors looking for an affordable tablet.

 With top-of-the-line performance, a sleek design, and an easy-to-learn interface, the Apple iPad Air (2019) is the ultimate tablet for seniors.

-The lightweight design makes it easy to hold for hours on end while built-in color adjustment tweaks the screen for optimal viewing no matter where you are.
+The lightweight design makes it easy to hold for hours on end while built-in colour adjustment tweaks the screen for optimal viewing no matter where you are.

 Apple's iOS software is also easy to use, putting settings and millions of apps at your fingertips.
 You can use it on the go thanks to mobile data support in select models as well.

-The 10.5-inch display is one of the best available in a tablet in 2019, offering excellent contrast, vibrant colors, and plenty of detail.
+The 10.5-inch display is one of the best available in a tablet in 2020, offering excellent contrast, vibrant colours, and plenty of detail.
 Whether you're reading books, flipping through magazines, or watching a movie, you'll won't miss a thing.